Tisucute/workshop_awsfcj_2025/README.md

-# Architec and Building a Data pipeline Automate using AWS
+# Building an Automated Real-Time Data Processing and Visualization Architecture on AWS